Georgia-Pacific Reaps Benefits by Insulating its Steam Lines

 From the dryers, the veneer layers go to the glue line where layers are sandwiched with glue and then pressed into a panel.
 From there the panels go to the saw line for trimming before banding and shipping.

 Because the steam lines to the dryer were uninsulated, heat was radiating out and millions of Btu were being lost.
 The heat loss resulted in a loss of pressure and a reduction in temperature as the plywood moved down the line.
-The increased drying time needed slowed the process down significantly.
+The increased drying time needed caused the process to slow down significantly.

 Determining the Thickness of Insulation